bsmth/jiraquest/README.md

 ## Bumping the version

-Edit the version number in `lib/roprquest/version.rb`
+Edit the version number in `lib/roprquest/version.rb` then run:

 ```bash
 bundle install